Joelferreira98/NovoOmada/replit.md

 ## Deployment Status
 **READY FOR DEPLOYMENT** - All critical issues resolved:
-- ✅ SSL certificate connectivity with Omada API (development environment configured)
+- ✅ SSL certificate connectivity with Omada API (ALL fetch() calls converted to omadaFetch)
 - ✅ Authentication system fully functional with role-based access
 - ✅ Voucher generation and printing system operational
 - ✅ Advanced reporting with real-time data from Omada controllers